timothymeyers/NoOpsAccelerator/README.md

 In the [src\bicep](src/bicep) directory contains all of the modules required to deploy NoOps Accelerator components.

-## Telemetry

-Microsoft can identify the deployments of the Azure Resource Manager and Bicep templates with the deployed Azure resources.
-Microsoft can correlate these resources used to support the deployments.
-Microsoft collects this information to provide the best experiences with their products and to operate their business.
-The telemetry is collected through [customer usage attribution](https://docs.microsoft.com/azure/marketplace/azure-partner-customer-usage-attribution).
-The data is collected and governed by Microsoft's privacy policies, located at [https://www.microsoft.com/trustcenter](https://www.microsoft.com/trustcenter).

-If you don't wish to send usage data to Microsoft, you can set the `customerUsageAttribution.enabled` setting to `false` in `global/telemetry.json`.

-Project Bicep [collects telemetry in some scenarios](https://github.com/Azure/bicep/blob/main/README.md#telemetry) as part of improving the product.

 ## Product Roadmap

 See the Projects page for the release timeline and feature areas.